front-end-intermediate/session-2/readme.md

 Note that clicking on a hashed link doesn't refresh the page.
 This makes hashes an important feature for creating SPAs - they are used to load different content via AJAX from a server with no page refresh.

-We'll set up our page to _emulate_ a SPA.
+We'll set up our page to _emulate_ a SPA using hashes.

 This time we'll use a new event `window.onhashchange` and `filter()` and a slightly modified `navItems` array.

 * examine the `navItems` array in `navItems.js`
+* review the code in `main.js`
+* review using [.filter, .join, and .map](https://github.com/front-end-intermediate/session-1#array-methods) with arrays

 ```js
 const siteWrap = document.querySelector('.site-wrap');